Know the Laws: Texas

 A temporary ex parte order is a court order designed to provide you and your family members with immediate protection from the abuser.
 You can get a temporary ex parte order without the abuser present in court.
 To get a temporary ex parte order, the judge has to believe that the abuser presents a clear and present danger of family violence to you or a family member.
 The judge will make this decision based upon the information you include in your application for a protective order.*

 A temporary ex parte order lasts for the period of time stated in the order, usually up to 20 days.
 The temporary ex parte order can be extended for additional 20-day periods if you request it or if the judge decides to extend it, usually due to the fact that the respondent was not yet served.**

 * Tex.
 Fam.
 Code § 83.001

 ** Tex.
 Fam.
 Code § 83.002

 A permanent protective order is effective for the time period stated in the order, which generally may be up to a maximum of 2 years.
-If there is no time period written on the order, then it expires on the second anniversary of the date the order was issued.* However, a new law that took effect in September 2011 allows the judge to issue an order for longer than two years if:
+If there is no time period written on the order, then it expires on the second anniversary of the date the order was issued.* However, the may judge to issue an order for longer than two years if: